dansackett/write-better/README.md

     $ docker run -p 8000:8080 --name wb --rm write-better

+The app will be available at `127.0.0.1:8000`.
 When you're all done with things, you can run:

     $ docker stop wb